Calculate and Interpret a Forward Disc ...

-This section will consider the relationships between spot and forward rates, interest rates, and maturities based on market efficiencies.
+This section will consider the relationships between spot and forward rates, interest rates, and maturities that exist as a result of arbitrage relationships.

 In the professional FX market, forward exchange rates are commonly quoted in terms of ‘points’ or ‘pips.’
 These points represent the difference between the forward and spot exchange rate quotes.
 The scale is adjusted so that these points correspond to the last decimal place in the spot quote.

-If the forward rate is higher than the spot rate, the points are positive, indicating that the base currency trades at a forward premium.
-On the other hand, when the forward rate is below the spot rate, the points are negative, suggesting the base currency trades at a forward discount.
+If the forward rate is higher than the spot rate, the points are positive, indicating that the base currency is trading at a forward premium.
+On the other hand, when the forward rate is below the spot rate, the points are negative, suggesting the base currency is trading at a forward discount.
 Notably, when the base currency is at a forward premium, the price currency will be at a forward discount, and vice versa.

 To understand this argument, let’s look at a scenario in 2023.
 The spot USD/CAD exchange rate was 1.3845, and the six-month forward rate was 1.38475.
-This suggests that the CAD (base currency) was trading at a premium compared to the spot rate.
+This suggests that the CAD (base currency) was trading at a premium.
 The six-month forward points were quoted as 2.5, and this can be calculated as follows:

 $$1.38475-1.3845=0.00025$$

-We multiply by 10,000 to reach the desired result.
-This scaling ensures the points align with the final digit of the spot exchange rate quote, which is usually the fourth decimal place.
+We multiply by 10,000 to ensure the points align with the final digit of the spot exchange rate quote, which is usually the fourth decimal place.
 Additionally, it’s noteworthy that while points are usually quoted to at least one decimal place, the forward rate might extend to five or even more decimal places.

 Forward rate quotes are typically presented as the number of forward points for each specific maturity, which refers to the time interval between the spot settlement and the forward contract settlement.
 Often, these forward points are also termed ‘swap points’ since an FX swap encompasses both a spot and a forward transaction executed simultaneously.